patricksurry/eastern-front-1941/doc/playing.md

 seasons.
 It brings any reinforcements onto the map and adds replacements to units already on the map.
 It figures logistics and imposes penalties on units which are out of supply.
 It figures your current point score and posts it on the upper left corner of the dark orange text window.
-Finally, ft notes if you have any reinforcements this turn; if so it places an asterisk in the upper right corner of the dark orange text window to remind you.
+Finally, it notes if you have any reinforcements this turn; if so it places an asterisk in the upper right corner of the dark orange text window to remind you.
 When it is done, it will prompt you to begin entering your orders for the next